Admissions

 Official reports must be submitted to the Undergraduate Admissions Processing Center.
 These documents will be added to the student record, but advanced standing credit for all examinations other than AP and IB will be awarded by the College Advising Center, 726 Broadway, 7th floor; 212-998-8130.

-See the chart below for details on creditable A Level and Cambridge Pre-U test scores (8 points per approved examination).
-The other international maturity examinations accepted by the College also award 8 points each.
+See the chart below for details on creditable A Level and Cambridge Pre-U test scores (8 credits per approved examination).
+The other international maturity examinations accepted by the College also award 8 credits each.

 Minimum scores for receiving credit are: